yftorrezg/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 ["Node", "Express", "MongoDB"]
 ```

-If we like to skip on of the values in the array we use additional comma.
-The comma helps to omit the value at that specific index

 ```js
   const numbers = [1, 2, 3]
   let [numOne, , numThree] = numbers //2 is omitted